FishlandicFishy/lexicring/wiki/empty-r.md

 ## Disclaimer

-This article is NOT political and I do NOT endorse the horrible crimes the vandals have done.
+This article is NOT political and I do NOT endorse the crimes the vandals have done.

 ## 28th July 2024